-In a property settlement, the first step of the four-step process in determining a split of the assets of a marriage or de-facto relationship is identification of the asset pool.
-The next step is assessment of the contributions of the parties to the asset pool, which is achieved by applying sections 79 or 90SM of the Family Law Act 1975 (Cth) (“the Act”).
+In a family law property settlement, the second step of the four-step process in determining a split of the assets of a marriage or de-facto relationship (after identification of the asset pool) is assessment of the parties’ contributions to the asset pool, applying sections 79 or 90SM of the Family Law Act 1975 (Cth).

-The percentage split of the property pool is affected by assessment of the extent of each parties’ contributions.
+The percentage split of the property pool is affected by assessment of the extent of each party’s contributions.
 Greater contributions by a party may increase that party’s entitlement.

 The Court takes into account different types of contributions.